 - They can grow beyond the piercing point.

 - They’re often quite large, dark, and misshapen.

 - They rarely, if ever, go away on their own.

 - They rarely occur on a piercing that hasn’t fully healed.

 Identifying a hypertrophic scar

 Hypertrophic scars are similar to keloids in that they appear as a result of your body producing too much collagen as it heals the piercing.
-Unlike keloids, they can appear in anyone.
+Unlike keloids, they can appear on anyone.
 (If you’ve ever had a raised scar before, then you’ve experienced hypertrophic scarring.)
-In a piercing, they usually appear after a trauma, like a clothing snag or sleeping on the piercing.
+In a piercing, they usually arise after a trauma, like a clothing snag or sleeping on the piercing.
 Some key characteristics are:

 - They begin to appear within weeks after the piercing.

 - They usually stay on or near the piercing point without much spread.

 - They aren’t that big; they’ll typically manifest as a small bump or line near the piercing.